planetlabs/planet-client-python/docs/cli-plus-tutorial.md

 GDAL/OGR, and several pop in and out of web tools, so these are kept out of the main tutorial section.

+**WORK IN PROGRESS**: This document is still under construction, with a number of TODO's remaining, but we are publishing as there's a lot of good information here.

 ## Tools used

 * **[GDAL/OGR](https://gdal.org)** - We'll mostly use OGR, the vector tooling.